Mortgages | By Lawyers

 • Item icon Reverse mortgages

-A reverse mortgage allows the borrower to obtain money from the equity they hold in their property without having to sell.
-This type of loan gives the borrower access to equity up to 55% of the value of the property.
-The borrower pays back the mortgage in full when they move out, sell the property, ...
+A reverse mortgage allows a borrower to access the equity in their property without having to sell it.
+This type of loan typically permits the borrower to borrow up to 55% of the property's appraised value.
+Repayment of the mortgage is deferred until the borrower sells the property, moves out, or ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.